-- What are these good for? - Finding parts of the program (source code) where testing is weak - Test suite shall be then extended - Redundant test cases can be identified (that cover the same part of the program) - Data dependency shall be considered: different types of faults are tested by different data on the same path - Indirect measure of code quality is the coverage of successful tests - Rather, measure of the completeness of the test suite - Testing phase may be terminated on the basis of the coverage - What are these not good for? - To identify requirements that were not implemented - To test program parts extracted from the original context
+- What are these good for? - Finding parts of the program (source code) where testing is weak - Test suite shall be extended - Finding redundant test cases (that cover the same part of the program) - Data dependency shall be considered: different types of faults can be tested by different data on the same path - Indirect measure of code quality is the coverage of successful tests - Rather, measure of the completeness of the test suite - Testing phase may be terminated on the basis of the coverage - What are these not good for? - To identify requirements that were not implemented - To simply "cover" program parts without considering the expectations